KDE/documentation-docs-krita-org/untranslatable_pages/building_krita.rst

     * ``$BUILDROOT/krita/env`` --- a script for build environment activation
     * ``$BUILDROOT/krita/env_deactivate`` --- a script for build environment de-activation

-The steps above should be done only once when you set up the environement for the first time.
+The steps above should be done only once when you set up the environment for the first time.
 Next time you open the console you should just source the env-file at ``$BUILDROOT/krita/env``, you don't have to repeat all these steps with craft and python's environment.